-The discussion in the previous paragraph is relevant to the design of seismic experiments that wish to use ambient noise cross-correlation.
-It is, however, intended to be more illustrative than definitive, and more work needs to be done to understand the distributions of the quantities in order to produce better proxy curves and guide their use.
+The discussion in the previous paragraph is relevant to the design of seismic experiments to use ambient noise cross-correlation.
+It is, however, intended to be more illustrative than definitive, and more work is needed to understand the distributions of the quantities in order to produce better proxy curves and guide their use.
 Third, we seek measurements that cohere as a whole; that is, that agree with other accepted measurements.
 This condition can be tested tomographically.
 Measurements that can be fit with a smooth tomographic map are said to agree with one another.
-Yang et al. (2006) presents a detailed discussion of the application of this criterion across Europe.
+Yang et al. (2007) presents a detailed discussion of the application of this criterion across Europe.
 He finds that, on average, dispersion measurements that derive from ambient noise tomography can be fit better than those that derive from earthquake data.
 Moreover, the distribution of misfit is tight.
 While erroneous measurements do pass the previous selection criteria, they are small in number.
-An example comparison between the misfit histograms of ambient noise and earthquake derived group speed measurements across Europe is shown in Figure 20.
+An example comparison between the misfit histograms of ambient noise and earthquake derived group speed measurements across Europe is shown in Fig. 19.